Explore All Topics

 6. If your child provides the care, they:

-If you’re married but not filing jointly with your spouse, you can claim the credit if:
+If you’re married but not filing jointly with your spouse, you can claim the credit if you’re “considered unmarried,” meaning:

 • You paid more than half the cost of maintaining a household for the year.
-Both you and the qualifying person must have used the home as your main residence for more than half the tax year.
+Both you and the qualifying child or dependent must have lived in the same home as your main residence for more than half the tax year.

-• Your spouse wasn’t a member of the household during the last six months of the tax year.
+• Your spouse didn’t live in the same household during the last six months of the tax year — not even a single night

-To claim a Child Care Credit for qualified expenses, you must provide care for one or more qualifying people.
-(See Qualified expenses section below)
+To claim a Child and Dependent Care Credit for qualified expenses, you must pay for care for one or more qualifying people.
+(See qualified expenses section below.)

 Qualifying persons include:

-• A dependent who’s a qualifying child and under age 13 when you provide the care.
-Usually, you must be able to claim the child as a dependent to receive a credit.
+• A dependent who’s a qualifying child and under age 13 when you pay for the care (This age limit does not apply for a child who is disabled).
+Usually, you must be able to claim the child as a dependent to receive the credit.
 However, an exception applies for children of divorced or separated parents.
 In those situations, the child is the qualifying child of the custodial parent for purposes of this credit.
-This applies even if the noncustodial parent claims the child as a dependent.
+This may apply even if the noncustodial parent claims the child as a dependent.

-• Spouse or dependent of any age who’s both:
+• Spouse or dependent of any age who meets both of these criteria:

-• Has the same main home as you do when you provide the care
+• Has the same main home as you do when you pay for the care

 Qualified expenses for the Child and Dependent Care Credit

-Qualified child- or dependent-care expenses are those you run up while you work (or look for work).
-They should be related to well-being and protection.
-They include:
+Qualified child- or dependent-care expenses are those you incur while you work (or look for work).
+They should be related to well-being and protection, including:

 • Expenses for care provided outside of your home.
-This applies if the qualifying person regularly spends at least eight hours each day in your home.
-If the qualifying person receives the care in a dependent-care center, the center must comply with all relevant state and local laws.
+If the qualifying person receives the care in a dependent-care center, such as a daycare facility, the center must comply with all relevant state and local laws.
 A dependent-care center is one that cares for more than six people for a fee.
+Day camp qualifies.

 • Cooking